 If I have completed the final sketch, then almost, you get 60% back.

 If I have completed the whole illustration, then no.

 And for anything in between, refunds are paid accordingly.

 This may seem harsh, but please remember that you’re not just paying me for that piece of paper, but the time I spent working on it, just like we agreed upon that I should.

 Now, if I didn’t follow the brief, or made some other awful mistake, then that’s a whole different scenario, and of course we will work that out.

 Is the price negotiable?

-Well, yes and no. I won’t take down my hourly pay (because I have bills too).
-But I am able to make simpler or smaller illustrations to make the timeframe match your budget.
+Long answer: Well, yes and no. I won’t take down my hourly pay (because I have bills too).
+But I am able to make simpler or smaller illustrations to make the time frame match your budget.

 Hope that was helpful in some way.
 If you didn’t find what you were looking for, feel free to ask me directly.